 - Leave the soup behind to halve the sodium

-- You could also get dry noodles like wanton mee, but ask for less sauce and no fat
+- You can also get dry noodles like dry fishball or minced pork noodles, but ask for half noodles and less sauce

 16. Sliced fish beehoon